This week featured naked mole rat news

 - Early diagnosis is important too: The Mail Online featured 10 ‘red flag’ symptoms that could be a sign of cancer.

 - Also on World Cancer Day – boosting funding for global cancer services could save millions of lives each year, according to a global cancer organisation.
-We covered this on our news feed.

 - Back in the labs, US scientists identified a molecule inside cells that, if targeted with drugs, could help slow the growth of tumour cells carrying certain genetic faults.
-Read our news report for more info.

 - New early stage research on the cancer-resistant naked mole rat revealed that the rodent’s cells may be producing a ‘hybrid’ protein that could help protect them from tumours.
 The Mail Online explores (and we’ve blogged about this weird little rodent before).

 - New clinical research found that the prostate cancer drug abiraterone – developed with help from our researchers – has benefits when given before chemo.
 Here’s the BBC report for more details.

 - Earlier in the week, so-called ‘three-parent babies’ (a rather misleading phrase) were in the news because MPs were voting on whether to introduce an alternative method of IVF that could help prevent a hereditary disease – more context here (and they voted ‘yes’).
 But some media outlets ran claims that these children would have a ‘greater risk of cancer.’
 This is highly speculative because the technique hasn’t yet been routinely used.

 - The minister for life sciences, George Freeman MP, unveiled £13.7 million of funding for ‘stratified medicine’ research through the Medical Research Council.